mohsen1/json-to-json-schema/README.md

-# JSON Schema from JSON
+# JSON to JSON Schema

-> JSON to JSON Schema.
-Convert a JSON to a JSON Schema describing that JSON
+> JSON to JSON Schema convert a JSON to a JSON Schema describing that JSON

 ## Usage